Ortler Circuit Ski Tour - Italy

 Luggage

 You may store luggage at the hotel.
-We do not advise bringing laptops or other fragile valuables as luggage is usually left in a ski room.
-Bring a small lock to secure your bag.
-When Olivia and I travel to Europe we generally take a large wheeled duffle bag (Patagonia Freightliner Max Bag), a ski bag with both our skis, and a lightweight duffle such as a Patagonia Black Hole Bag.
-With three bags between the two of us, we can keep bag weights down for the flight and generally avoid excess baggage fees.
-Once in Europe we empty the contents of the lightweight duffel into our big wheeled duffel and then we can pull the bag on and off trains, through town, etc. The lighter you go the happier you will be, so pack very carefully.
+We have never had an issue with gear going missing but you should be aware anything left in the hotel will be stored in a room which others will have access to while we are away.
+It is important to keep this in mind when you are deciding whether or not to bring a laptop/ipad etc. Bringing a small lock will help to add some security your bag.
+When we travel to Europe we generally take a large wheeled duffle bag (Patagonia Freightliner Max Bag) and a wheeled ski bag.
+By splitting our gear between the duffle and the ski bag we can keep bag weights down for the flight and generally avoid excess baggage fees.
+Once in Europe the wheeled bags are easier to pull on and off trains, through town, etc. The lighter you go the happier you will be, so pack very carefully.

 Insurance Considerations